Updated: July 24, 2023

 One such example is the birth of the sharing economy.
-On a broader sense, this term refers to sales transactions done through an online marketplace; the earliest form of which was those online classified ads like Craigslist and eBay.
+In a broader sense, this term refers to sales transactions done through an online marketplace, the earliest form of which was those online classified ads like Craigslist and eBay.

 However, the sharing economy has already grown beyond those Internet listings.
 Thanks to smartphones and mobile technology, apps have become a major part of this landscape.

 Filipinos are very familiar with online classified ads and have in fact, witnessed the rise and fall of many brands.
-The most popular in recent years, Sulit, which has been acquired and is now OLX Philippines, is perhaps the top of mind for anyone looking to sell anything online today.
+The most popular before was Sulit, but at current, perhaps the top of mind for anyone looking to sell anything online is the Facebook Marketplace.

-People sell a lot in OLX, from collectibles to everyday necessities; from appliances to toys and gadgets; and even high-priced items such as jewelry, real estate, and cars.
+People sell a lot there, from collectibles to everyday necessities; from appliances to toys and gadgets; and even high-priced items such as jewelry, real estate, and cars.
 Anyone looking to make a quick buck can sell anything they have online here.

 Airbnb – earn from rentals

-If Airbnb is for accommodation, then Uber is for transportation.
-Now present in over 570 cities worldwide, Uber has disrupted the public transport system, especially giving the taxi industry a good run for their money.
+If Airbnb is for accommodation, then Grab and Angkas are for transportation.
+Now present in cities nationwide, these companies are now a normal part of the Philippine public transport system and giving the taxi industry a good run for its money.

-If you own a car and would like to earn extra income during your free time, then you can sign up as a driver for Uber.
-The whole application process is fast and you can start driving within a couple of weeks.
+If you own a vehicle and would like to earn extra income during your free time, then you can sign up as a driver.
+The whole application process is fast, and you can start driving within a couple of weeks.
 Moreover, a lot of enterprising Pinoys have also hired drivers instead to maximize their income, especially if they have full-time jobs.

 199Jobs – get hired to do simple jobs

-This marketplace is for Filipinos looking to make money from their skills, particularly as an online freelancer.
-It’s similar to online classified ads like OLX, but instead, it is used to sell services.
+This marketplace is for Filipinos looking to make money from their skills, particularly as online freelancers.
+It’s similar to online classified ads, but instead, it is used to sell services.
 You can get paid to be a virtual assistant, article writer, graphic designer, web developer, social media manager, and many others.

 199Jobs offers a way for those with no experience to make money from their skills immediately.
 It helps new freelancers create a portfolio of work through simple and fast-cycle jobs, which they can later use to land bigger projects from full-time clients.